Analysis | How Pakistan’s Leader Is Trying to Hold On to Power

 In October, ISI chief General Faiz Hameed, a Khan favorite, was moved to a less significant post.
 His replacement, General Nadeem Ahmad Anjum, according to local media reports, has ordered his forces not to engage in political matters.
 Local media say the Army chief, General Qamar Javed Bajwa, wants his soldiers to focus on external threats as -- after a brief pause -- attacks by militant groups operating in Pakistan have increased since the Taliban’s takeover in Afghanistan last year.
 Pakistan says such groups have their origins in neighboring India or Afghanistan (which those countries deny) but have metastasized and struck in Pakistan, largely against security forces and Muslims of the minority Shiite sect.
 It’s estimated that Pakistan has lost more than 80,000 lives in terrorist attacks since 2001.

-To justify his move to circumvent the no-confidence vote, Khan has repeatedly blamed foreign interference from the U.S. despite the Biden administration’s denials.
+To justify his move to circumvent the no-confidence vote, Khan has repeatedly blamed foreign interference from the U.S., which denies such activity.
 That will make it difficult for him to repair ties if he hangs on to power.
 Khan, who has been critical of the U.S. while seeking better relations with Russia and China, has said he would continue to pursue an “independent” foreign policy.
 His opponents have vowed to improve ties with the U.S. and Europe if they win.
-Talks with the IMF over releasing funds from a loan needed to shore up Pakistan’s foreign reserves and tame Asia’s second-fastest inflation also hang in the balance.
-If the judges rule in Khan’s favor, it will further legitimize his attacks on the opposition.
-And if the court rules against him, the opposition parties have announced plans to form a coalition government for a few months and then call early elections.
+Talks with the IMF over releasing funds from a loan needed to shore up Pakistan’s foreign reserves and tame Asia’s second-fastest inflation rate also hang in the balance.

 More stories like this are available on bloomberg.com